John Basedow: Social media influencer

 In recent years, Basedow has become an active social media personality.
 In 2007, an outside production company launched an online reality show entitled "John Basedow TV" on YouTube.
 In 2011, he served as the host for the popular YouTube series, Lesbian Video Speed Dating.
 Following that, Basedow launched the YouTube series New Media Stew and Culture Pop, covering pop culture and celebrity news.
 He encourages the use of social media as a form of empowerment and motivation.
 His #WakeUpWords motivational Vine and Instagram videos, which promote positivity and self-empowerment, have been featured on Fox's Good Day New York and the Red Eye.

 In 2017, Basedow was featured on an episode of Viceland's The Untitled Action Bronson Show.
 In 2018, Basedow was a guest on the Tom Shillue show, and a keynote speaker at the "I Am Success Summit" in Syracuse, where he also appeared on a panel with MTV's Justina Valentine and Starz Power cast member Rotimi.
 In 2018, he was a guest on Viceland's Fuck, That's Delicious.
 In 2021, he was featured in the New York Post.

 In 2019, Basedow started JB's Fantastic Finds, a live online auction hosted on Facebook.
-The show has grown in popularity following the deployment of television commercials in an innovative approach advertising new media on traditional media.
+The show grew in popularity following the deployment of television commercials in an innovative approach advertising new media on traditional media.

-In September 2024, John Basedow and his schipperke, Storm, were highlighted in the American Kennel Club's national magazine, AKC Family Dog, for their achievements in canine sports and performance events.
+John Basedow and his schipperke, Storm, have been highlighted for their achievements in canine sports and performance events.